The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

-The above tensor is interesting, especially for general relativity (see for example~\cite{GoKo,Herfray}).
-This is partly signaled by the fact that it is the first odd term in the Fefferman--Graham expansion of~$g_r$.
-Throughout this article we employ the symbol $\simeq$ to denote a representative of an equivalence class of tensors that are equal up to multiplication by a non-zero constant; and $:\simeq$ when such an equivalence class is being defined this way.
-For simplicity we will often refer to an equivalence class such as~$\operatorname{DN}^{(4)}$ as if it were a single tensor.
-As shown in~\cite{FG,GrVol}, the tensor $\operatorname{DN}^{(4)}$ changes covariantly when computed with respect to an expansion in a new geodesic coordinate $r^\prime$ corresponding to a different choice of $\bar g^\prime \in \cc_\Sigma$.
-In fact,
+where $\propto$ denotes equality up to a non-zero constant.
+This tensor is interesting, especially for general relativity (see for example~\cite{GoKo,Herfray}), and because it is the first odd order term in the Fefferman--Graham expansion of~$g_r$.
+As shown in~\cite{FG,GrVol}, the tensor $\operatorname{DN}^{(4)}$ changes covariantly when computed with respect to an expansion in a new geodesic coordinate~$r^\prime$ corresponding to a different choice of $\bar g^\prime \in \cc_\Sigma$.
+On the other hand, under a general conformal transformation of the metric